the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 If we assume that half of the workforce is made up by researchers coming from other graduates and the other half are properly minted
 RSE graduates this yields that there is a requirement of around four dedicated RSE education places each producing graduating classes of around 20 persons each year.
-This calculation assumes that RSEs do not move into into industry with their skillset.
+This calculation assumes that RSEs remain within the research community and do not move into industry with their transferable skillset.
 While this calculation is only supposed to give a rough ballpark estimate, we note that Germany has 319 places of higher education [destatis2023].
 Having only three RSEs at each site already gives a requirement of 1000 persons.